May 21, 2020, 5:19 pm

 When not drinking a cup of the famously wonderful Colombian coffee, Colombians often drink fresh fruit juice.
 The incredible variety of fruits that grow in Colombia makes Colombia the perfect destination for fruit and juice lovers alike.
 One of my favorite fruit beverages in Colombia, typically found in Cali and Valle de Cauca, is lulada, made with the tropical fruit lulo.
 Lulo is a fairly acidic fruit and most Colombians douse it with sugar, much like people in the United States do with lemons in lemonade.
 Lulada, though, is not quite lulo juice.
 Instead of juicing the lulo in a blender or juicer, lulada is made by simply cutting the lulo in half and squeezing out the fruit pulp.
 This pulp is then mixed with water and sugar (some people add lime juice), stirred, and served chilled.
 When I make this, I leave the water + lulo +sugar mixture in the refrigerator overnight to give it more flavor.
 Although lulada is not commonly found in Barranquilla (where I am currently living), it’s the perfect cold beverage to refresh with on scorching hot days.

 Hopefully, with the few examples I’ve been able to give you, you can now see that Colombian food is a world of its own, quite different and distinct from the cuisine in other Latin American countries.
 If you can’t make it to Colombia quite yet, I urge you to seek out Colombian restaurants where you live, as I am sure that at least one of the dishes I’ve mentioned will be served—and, you know your taste buds are itching to taste the scrumptious cuisine of Colombia!
+And when you come to Colombia, make sure that you have a look at our cooking and food tour in Bogota!

 Share with your traveller friends!